whyhow-ai/knowledge-table/backend/docs/architecture.md

 # Architecture Overview

-This document provides a comprehensive overview of the Knowledge Table backend architecture, detailing its components, their interactions, and the overall system design.
+This section provides an overview of the Knowledge Table backend architecture, covering key components and their interactions.
+Knowledge Table follows a modular, service-oriented architecture.

-## High-Level Architecture

-Knowledge Table is built on a modular, service-oriented architecture that allows for flexibility and extensibility.
-The main components are:

-1. API Layer
-2. Service Layer
-3. Model Layer
-4. External Integrations (LLMs, Vector Databases, Document Loaders)

 ```mermaid
 graph TD